 Will there be homework?

-Homework is optional, but I’ll provide a few images at the end of each class that you can work on at home and at your own pace.
+Yes, but homework is optional.
+I’ll provide a few images at the end of each class that you can work on at home and at your own pace.
+I’ve created a private Facebook group where you can share your sketches and homework with others in the courses.

 I don’t have a computer or tablet, can I still take this class from my phone?

-Because this course is very visual and the information is quite detailed, you’ll need a large screen like a computer, laptop, or large tablet to do this course.
-A phone or small tablet will not work.
+You will need a computer or laptop to do this course.
+A phone or tablet will not work.

 What art supplies will I need for this class?